Try this easy tiramisu recipe without alcohol or eggs. This easy no-bake dessert is so simple to make yet tastes indulgent.

 Why You Will Like This Recipe

-- Unlike a traditional tiramisu recipe this recipe is made without eggs which keeps it super simple.
+- Unlike a traditional tiramisu recipe, this recipe is made without eggs which keeps it super simple.
 No egg tempering or raw eggs here.

 What is Tiramisu?

-Tiramisu is a chilled classic Italian dessert made from layers of coffee-soaked ladyfingers filled with whipped mascarpone cream.
-Typically it also contains alcohol.
-Marsala wine a sweet red wine is traditional but brandy, dark rum, or coffee liqueur can also be used.
+Italian Tiramisu is a chilled classic Italian dessert made from layers of coffee-soaked ladyfingers filled with whipped mascarpone cream.

-Classic tiramisu can also be made without alcohol.
+But classic tiramisu can also be made without alcohol.

 Ladyfingers: Ladyfingers are also known as savoiardi biscuits.
 Ladyfingers can be found in the cookie aisle of most grocery stores.
 They can also be ordered from Amazon.
 Ladyfingers soak up the espresso like a sponge creating a cake-like texture.
 They are called ladyfingers because of their thin long shape.